 The applicant must ensure that every staff person, and volunteer who will have direct contact with children is given orientation training before starting assigned duties.
-At least one staff person trained in CPR must be present in the center at all times when children are in care.
-All teachers and assistant teachers must be trained in first aid.
+All teachers and assistant teachers must be trained in first aid and CPR.
 The applicant must ensure that an annual in-service training plan is developed and implemented as required.

-All staff who work with infants are required to complete sudden infant death syndrome training and all staff who work with children under school age must complete shaken baby syndrome training.
+All staff who work with infants are required to complete sudden unexpected infant death training and all staff who work with children under school age must complete abusive head trauma training.

 Child age groups:

 Infant - Age 6 weeks but less than 16 months old.

 Toddler - Age 16 months but less than 33 months old.